2026 Application and Cost Information

 Cost

-Costs include lodging, food, presentations, and critique sessions:
+Costs including lodging, food, presentations, and critique sessions:

 Scholarships

-We are excited to be able to offer two scholarships to authors of diverse ethnic, cultural, and/or other backgrounds underrepresented in the canon of children’s literature (including but not limited to Native American, Asian, Black or African American, Hispanic, LGBTQ, Middle Eastern or Muslim, Pacific Islander, Special Needs).
+We are excited to offer two scholarships to authors of diverse ethnic, cultural, and/or other backgrounds who are underrepresented in children’s literature.

-Applicants must be over the age of 18, should not have agent representation, and must be unpublished by a traditional publisher.
+Applicants must be over the age of 18, not yet represented by a literary agent, and unpublished by a traditional publisher.

-If applying for the scholarship, in addition to other requested material, please send an email to darceyr@comcast.net with the following in the body (no attachments please):
+If applying for the scholarship, please apply through the link above.
+In addition, please email Darcey with the following in the body of the email (no attachments please):

-1. An autobiographical statement and career summary in 250 words or fewer
+1. An autobiographical statement and career summary in 250 words or less

-2. A short statement describing why your work will bring an underrepresented voice to children’s literature in 250 words or fewer
+2. A short statement describing why your work will bring an underrepresented voice to children’s literature in 250 words or less

 Location